Sri674/Microsoft-Classifying-Cybersecurity-Incidents/README.md

              For majority of features in my dataset, i treated as categorical columns and  uses approaches like mode imputation and also filled the missing values with  "unknown".The Tool used widely in handling missing values is Pandas.
 Initially the columns with majority of null values is removed.

-     ii)FEATURE ENGINEERING:

-             Extracted New features like hour,day,month weekday from Timestamp feature and made that as new columns to better peformance for model

-     iii)FEATURE IMPORTANCE:
+     ii)FEATURE IMPORTANCE:

-             Performed RandomForestClassifier to find the importance features that reason for  Target classes.
-By selecting 15 important features, rest are removed.
+             In this, I used Chi-Square test to find the most important features related to the target.I removed the features which are less importance.

-     iv)DATA TRANSFORMATION:
+     iii)DATA TRANSFORMATION:

              Due to considering  all columns as categorical columns, i performed Target Encoding for all features.
 Reason to select this that unique values are not in order form, if it is in order form i would have gone for label encoding.